EdisonLabs/gherphalizer/README.md

 - `output-dir`: The directory where the PHP files will be placed.

 ## How does it work
-Every time that you run `composer install` or `composer update`, the plugin will scan the locations for Gherking feature files, generating PHP classes for them into the output directory.
+Every time you run `composer install` or `composer update`, the plugin will scan the locations for Gherkin feature files, generating PHP classes for them into the output directory.

 ### Command
 You can also use the command `composer gherphalizer` to run the process.